 Urban: Focuses on different forms of Agriculture in urban areas including rooftop gardens, farmers' markers and food distribution.

-Water: The water cycle, water transportation, water pollution, and water conservation are addressed through Math and Science standards.
+Water: The water cycle, water transportation, water pollution, and water conservation are addressed through IL standards.